neelabh0905/concourse-ci/README.md

 => Go to ci folder in project, open terminal and execute `docker-compose up`.

-=> Once docker is up and images are pulled and running (concourse and postgres)
+=> Once docker is up and images are pulled and running (concourse and postgres).
+Install Fly CLI.

 Open http://localhost:8080 ,i.e. concourse